So I don’t melt into a puddle of meh.

 we aren’t homeschooling yet as we usually don’t start until after Labor Day anyway and we are still trying to follow a schedule for some sense of normalcy around here.
 I left this in on purpose, more about this in a moment.

-These are some things I am doing to keep me out of trouble.
+These are some things I am doing to keep myself out of trouble.

-So I was slowly getting a “curriculum” set up for Ellie’s homeschool when last week out of the blue, she asked to begin schooling on Monday.
+So I was slowly putting together a “curriculum” for Ellie’s homeschool when last week out of the blue, she asked to school on Monday.
 I was like, WHO ARE YOU AND WHAT HAVE YOU DONE WITH MY DAUGHTER?
-Long story but let’s say we have made some changes in our world and it’s really good.
 So we are starting today, two weeks early.

 I use quotation marks because I use the term curriculum loosely.
 There’s a mix of grade levels because we are still working from two of last year’s books to finish up and one book is a 5th-grade math book focusing on one particular area where she still struggles.
 But this is what I learned when I sat with a homeschool “guru” a few years ago: the beauty of homeschooling is being able to work with your child at the level they are most comfortable with.

-But I have some tricks up my sleeve for fun out of the box ideas such as researching the candidates for president in the election, as well as studying things such as contact tracing for COVID and taking free college courses from Coursera.
-I have to say, she was freaking out a bit about that but I said that if it gets too hard, we drop it.
+But I have some tricks up my sleeve for fun out of the box ideas such as researching the candidates for president in the election and studying things such as contact tracing for COVID and taking free college courses from Coursera.
+I have to say; she was freaking out a bit about that, but I said that if it gets too hard; we drop it.
 Who cares, it’s free!
 But if it isn’t too hard?
 What an amazing confidence booster!

-Which was funny because my Spotify was already playing in the background and was all, “I GOT IT COVERED, KARI”, when this song came on at the exact time and cadence I was reading Suz’ blog post:
+My friend Suz over at Busy Bee Suz was writing about finding baby teeth all over her house in random Barbie shoe containers and such.
+I really thought such a post deserved a soundtrack.
+Which was funny because my Spotify was already playing in the background and was all, “I GOT IT COVERED, KARI,” when this song came on at the exact time and cadence I was reading Suz’ blog post:

-It’s a whimsical little ditty and it made me laugh hysterically.
+It’s a whimsical little ditty, and it made me laugh BEFORE coffee.

 We should all have a soundtrack that follows us around, especially random, quirky songs, like Perez Prado and his perky trumpets.

-I would be able to handle what the world was throwing my way much better if there was a guy playing the happy organ in the background as I was crossing the street on the way to the dentist.
+I could handle what the world was throwing my way much better if there was a guy playing the happy organ in the background as I was crossing the street on the way to the dentist.